 But she’s not thinking about that.
 The tousled little beast in her hands is acquiring features, and she’s thinking of a name for it, so that when she strokes a patch of fur into place along its back and it shakes itself and raises raw, new eyes, she can say, “Hello, Acorn.
 Welcome back.
 Do you want to come home with me?”

 He does.
 They usually do.
 She’s left a few in the forest where she found them, and she suspects that they don’t last long – she’s never seen one a second time, awake or not.
 Little Acorn has the sense to climb into her hands, and she carries him back to the wounded tree.
 While she dresses, he laps at the rivulets of sap still leaking over the bark.
 It gives him strength and definition.
 She thinks he looks like a shrew.
 Like the shrews she’s seen, anyway.
 They don’t always come out looking right.
-She puts him in her pocket, along with a sap-soaked stick for him to chew, and heads away from the shore toward home.
+She puts him in her pocket, along with a sap-soaked stick for him to chew, and heads uphill toward home.

 The human problem is one of my ongoing responsibilities.
 Not especially high on the priority list – the Queen would rather forget that the humans exist, and for the most part, does – but one that has been taking up more and more time of late.
 The shipyard below the Drop is the only route of import and export for the cities atop it, along a mist-clogged plateau.
 Wiser heads have noted that the Queen’s preferred city is in a truly abysmal strategic position, easily starved by an invading force from the sea.
 The Queen replaces her wiser heads every few years as well, so that they don’t get too wise.
 It matters little.
 All of Cariad beats as one heart.
 All of Cariad serves Her.
 Except the humans.